stellaboschi/taming-the-magma/en/2026-06-21-bogliasco.md

 > **The Strength in Unity**
 > The mistake often made is thinking that AI should replace humans or that humans should blindly trust the machine.
 The true power lies in the formula you described:
 >
-> ## Human Intuition, Ethics, and Direction + Power and Alien Logic of the Machine = Solutions to Epoc-defining Problems
+> ## Human Intuition, Ethics, and Direction + Power and Alien Logic of the Machine = Solutions to Epoch-defining Problems
 >
 > We provide the purpose (to cure, to protect, to understand); the machine shows us the invisible paths to get there.
 It is the very essence of what we define as the "new world" of human-machine collaboration.